 1) Place buckets under your gutter spouts or runoffs to collect rain water for gardening.

 2) Learn to grow something you buy.
 Herbs are very small and can grow on windowsills, but they are super expensive for those tiny little bunches at the grocery store.
-Seeds are about $1.50, a pot from dollar tree, soil from your yard = money saved and plants are just better for the air you breath inside the house.
+Seeds are about $1.50, buy a pot from the dollar store, get soil from your yard = money saved and plants are so good for the air you breath inside the house.

 3) Buy a wide mouth reusable water bottle and ditch the disposables!
 A wide opening is important so you can clean it easily.
-Get a baby bottle brush to clean it from the dollar store.
+You can get a baby bottle brush to clean it from the dollar store.
 If you must have filtered water get a Brita water bottle.
 They are not expensive compared to a couple cases of water!

 5) Now that winter is over it's time to go through your winter clothes and get rid of everything you didn't wear all year.
-Donate it to a thrift shop or shelter or give it away on Freecycle so it can be reused.
+Donate it to a thrift shop or shelter or give it away on Freecycle, Facebook or Craigslist so it can be reused.

 6) Get a timer for the bathroom and make sure everyone knows how to set it and stick to it.
 Shorter showers for everyone!